New 2020 Audi A3

 The outgoing A3 is the oldest car in the Audi range, but it looks like the changes for this new A3 hatchback don't appear to be very revolutionary.
 It certainly looks very similar to the previous version, but at 1,820mm wide and over 4,000 from nose to tail this new A3 has grown a fair bit.
 Most of the improvements are on the inside, with a huge new 10.1-inch touchscreen display and Audi's virtual cockpit is available as an optional extra.

-A saloon version is expected, but no 3 door version is planned.
+A saloon version has also been announced, but no 3 door version is planned.

 New 2020 BMW 2 Series Gran Coupe